ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-restore-from-backup-set.md

 <properties
-   pageTitle="從備份還原 StorSimple 磁碟區 | Microsoft Azure"
-   description="說明如何使用 StorSimple Manager 的 [備份類別目錄] 頁面，從備份組還原 StorSimple 磁碟區。" services="storsimple"
-   documentationCenter="NA"
-   authors="alkohli"
+   pageTitle="Restore a StorSimple volume from backup | Microsoft Azure" description="Explains how to use the StorSimple Manager service Backup Catalog page to restore a StorSimple volume from a backup set." services="storsimple" documentationCenter="NA" authors="alkohli"